Found a bee that can’t fly? Don’t worry we’ve got you and your furry friend covered with our helpful guide on how to help a bee that can’t fly.

 Bees burrowing and hibernating in the ground are simply going about their normal daily activities.

-If you can find a way of cordoning off the area where you’re bees are nesting underground you can reduce the risk of garden work or footfall affecting the nest.
+If you can find a way of cordoning off the area where your bees are nesting underground, you can reduce the risk of garden work or footfall affecting the nest.

 Does your bee have no wings?

-Some bees can’t fly because they have lost or have never developed their wings.
+Some bees can’t fly because they have lost their wings or never developed them.

-Bees with no wings are a concerning site and can be an indicator of DWV, an RNA virus named Deformed Wing Virus.
+Bees without wings are a concerning sight and can indicate DWV, an RNA virus called Deformed Wing Virus.

-This catastrophic virus affects entire colonies of honeybees, but it can also spread to some species of bumblebees.
+This catastrophic virus affects entire honeybee colonies, and it can also spread to some bumblebee species.

 Symptoms include underdeveloped wings, abdomens, legs and thorax.

-Bees severely affected by this virus will have considerably decreased life spans and can be ejected from their nest or hive for the greater good of the colony.
+Bees severely affected by this virus will have considerably shorter lifespans and may be ejected from their nest or hive for the greater good of the colony.

-Predators can also cause bees with no wings with birds, other insects and even bears predating on bees and their honey stocks.
+Predators can also include birds, other insects, and even bears that prey on bees and their honey stocks.

 How can you help?

-Unfortunately, bees that can’t take flight due to a lack of or damaged wings have very little chance of survival.
+Unfortunately, bees that can’t fly due to missing or damaged wings have very little chance of survival.

 Returning a bee with no wings to the nest or hive could spread diseases amongst the colonies’ other inhabitants, and the bee in question may have already been ejected for the nest or hive’s welfare.